 Total Acres Protected and Enrolled

 A central goal of the Georgia Sentinel Landscape partners is to conserve longleaf pine forests.
 Despite once blanketing the Southeast, longleaf pine forests have steadily disappeared in the region due to development, clear-cutting, and other factors.
-Today, only three percent of the original 90 million acres of longleaf pine forests remain today.
-The degradation of the longleaf pine threatens the gopher tortoise, an imperiled species whose burrows provide habitat for an additional 360 species.
-The Georgia Department of Natural Resources recognized that listing the gopher tortoise under the Endangered Species Act would impose economic challenges on the state and constrain the military’s ability to conduct critical training and testing activities.
-In response, the agency partnered with the Department of Defense’s (DoD) Readiness and Environmental Protection Integration (REPI) Program, U.S. Department of Agriculture’s (USDA) Natural Resource Conservation Service, U.S. Fish and Wildlife Service, and multiple private organizations to develop the Gopher Tortoise Initiative.
-The goal of the initiative is to protect 65 of the 122 viable gopher tortoise populations on 100,000 acres throughout the state.
+Today, only three percent of the original 90 million acres of longleaf pine remain intact.
+The degradation of this ecosystem threatens the gopher tortoise, an imperiled species whose burrows provide habitat for an additional 360 species.
+The Georgia Department of Natural Resources (DNR) recognized that listing the gopher tortoise under the Endangered Species Act (ESA) would impose challenges on the state’s economy and constrain military testing and training activities.
+In response, the agency partnered with U.S. Department of Defense’s (DoD) Readiness and Environmental Protection Integration (REPI) Program, U.S. Department of Agriculture’s (USDA) Natural Resource Conservation Service, U.S. Fish and Wildlife Service (USFWS), and multiple non-profits to develop the Gopher Tortoise Initiative in 2015.
+The goal of the initiative is to protect 65 of the 122 viable gopher tortoise populations on 100,000 acres of habitat throughout the state.
 If partners meet this target, scientists from The Nature Conservancy have concluded that the species will not need regulatory protection in Georgia.
 To date, partners have protected 54 viable gopher tortoise populations.
 With most of the targeted habitat extending across the Georgia Sentinel Landscape, the partnership has become a natural vehicle through which Gopher Tortoise Initiative projects are coordinated.

 - National Parks Conservation Association

 - U.S. Department of Agriculture, Farm Service Agency (FSA)